-ILS-Z 685 Electronic Records Management (3 cr.)
+- ILS-Z 685 Building Trustworthy Digital Repositories: Theory and Practice (3 cr.)
 Addresses the major issues and challenges facing the archival/records management professions in their quest to manage electronic records.
-Students will study and evaluate the impact automation has had on archival theory and practice, analyzing various models and strategies archivists have developed to manage electronic records.

-ILS-Z 690 Capstone in Information Architecture Capstone (3 cr.)
-The capstone course integrates within a single project the theoretical and practical components of the IA certificate program.
+Students will study and evaluate the impact automation has had on archival theory and practice, analyzing various models and strategies archivists have developed to manage electronic records. - ILS-Z 690 Capstone in Information Architecture (3 cr.)
+The capstone course integrates within a single project the theoretical and practical components of the Information Architecture Certificate program.
 Working with one of the program co-directors, who serves as the student's project advisor, the student will determine both the scope and extent of the project.
-The student will publicly present and defend the capstone project upon completion.

-ILS-Z 701 Introduction to Doctoral Research in Information Science (6 cr.)
+The student will publicly present and defend the capstone project upon completion. - ILS-Z 701 Introduction to Doctoral Research in Information Science (6 cr.)
 Role and function of research in society; history of library and information science scholarship; current need for research in LIS; critical analysis of present state of knowledge in the field; relevant research methodologies; barriers to individual initiatives in research.